-Poland: From Occupation to Resistance (Closed)
+Poland: From Occupation to Resistance (CLOSED)

-- Summer 2 Semester - July 7 to August 9, 2013
+- Summer 2 Semester - July 5 to August 7, 2015 (dates subject to change)

-Faculty Leader: Jeffrey Burds (email@example.com)
+Faculty Leader: Prof. Jeffrey Burds (firstname.lastname@example.org)

-Study Abroad Coordinator: Daisy Biddle (firstname.lastname@example.org)
+Study Abroad Coordinator: Liz McClanahan (email@example.com)

 Term: Summer II

 The Program leader is Professor Jeffrey Burds, an award-winning teacher and scholar whose work on the history of the Soviet secret police throughout Eastern Europe has earned him an international reputation.
-Program co-leader is Izabella Truszczynska-Burds, a native of Warsaw, with an advanced business degree and more than 20 years of experience in Polish corporate life during the transition from Soviet satellite to one of the most successful of all post-Soviet economies.
+Program co-leader is Izabella Burds, a native of Warsaw, with an advanced business degree and more than 20 years of experience in Polish corporate life during the transition from Soviet satellite to one of the most successful of all post-Soviet economies.
 The program Resident Assistant is a member of the cultural section in the U.S. embassy in Warsaw, Miss Paulina Sieradzan.

-- HIST4946 Central Europe Abroad
+HIST4946 Central Europe Abroad (Field Research)

 Institute of History, University of Warsaw

-Minimum 2.5 GPA
+- 2.5 GPA Recommended

-- Online Dialogue of Civilizations application (available on OISP website)
+- Online Dialogue of Civilizations application (available on OISP website and myNEU)

-- One copy of passport ID page – To be given directly to your faculty leader after acceptance.
+- One copy of passport ID page – to be given directly to your faculty leader after acceptance.

 - 2-3 page essay answering the following questions (copy and pasted into online application):

 - What are your personal and academic reasons for wishing to participate in this Dialogue of Civilizations program?